JetBrains/amper/docs/src/cli/index.md

-# Amper CLI
+# :octicons-terminal-16: Amper CLI

+The Amper CLI is a command-line tool to build, run, test, and package your project without an IDE.
+It is useful both locally and in CI/CD pipelines.

 ## Installation

-To use the Amper CLI, you need to download the Amper wrapper script to your project's root folder.
+To use the Amper CLI, you need to download the [Amper wrapper script](provisioning.md/#whats-the-wrapper-script).

-The script is a small file that downloads and runs the actual Amper CLI distribution, and serves as an entry point for all Amper commands.
-It is meant to be checked into your VCS, so your team can build and run your project without any installation, no matter their OS.
+It is recommended to place it in your project root and check it into your VCS, so your team can build and run your project without any installation, no matter their OS.

 ??? success "IntelliJ IDEA can take care of this for you"